 All of Iuku’s body was beginning to fill out, the skin stretching as muscles and flesh filled in beneath.
 I knew what was happening yet I could do nothing but weep as my body was stolen away from myself, and I was reduced to skins and bones… A fragment.

 Iuku released me soon after from the embrace, rising to stand over me.
-The glorious body that had once been mine stood their, looking over itself appreciatively, not even having the decency to cover itself.
+The body that had once been mine loomed there, looking over itself appreciatively.

 “Oh don’t fret dear.
 I will be sure to use this body far better than you ever did.
 Though it is time for you to sleep now.”
 Iuku uttered, their hand waving over me.